jameshughes89/cs101/site/topics/searching/searching.rst

 * But, there is no such thing as a free lunch
 * With binary search, we have the catch that the data must be sorted

-.. admonition:: Activity++
-    :class: activity

-    Think of how a function ``find_element(element,sorted_list)`` that returns ``True`` if ``element`` is in ``sorted_list``  and ``False`` otherwise would be written.

-    You may *not* use the ``in`` operator (that's still cheating!).

-    This time, I *promise* you that I will only call your function on a list which is *already sorted*.
-Do this in a group.
-It's not an easy one.

-    If you can, code up the solution.

-* Now we need to ask the same questions as before:
-    * On average, how many iterations through your loop does your function make?
-    * How about in the worst case?
-    * Is your solution the best possible?
-    * Might there exist some super clever algorithm that is somehow better (faster) than yours?

 * This is a *very* common pattern in developing algorithms:

-    * The more *general* your problem is, the slower the solution is.
+    * The more *general* your algorithm is, the worse the solution
-    * The more you know about the *structure* of your problem (e.g., "the list is always sorted"), the more opportunities you have to use that knowledge to make the solution faster.
+    * The more you know about the *structure* of your problem, the more opportunities you have to use that knowledge to improve your algorithm

 Linear Search in Other Programming Languages